nRF24/RF24Gateway/docs/rpi_tcpip_link.md

 ## Hardware Configuration

-1- wiring: Here is how i did connect the module to the RPi as described in the main RF24 documentation [here](https://nrf24.github.io/RF24/#autotoc_md227).
+1. wiring: Here is how I did connect the module to the RPi as described in the main RF24 documentation [here](https://nrf24.github.io/RF24/#autotoc_md227).
-2- Noise on 3.3v on RPi: put some capacitor or L-C filter to reduce the noise on 3.3v supply from RPi.
+2. Noise on 3.3v on RPi: Put some capacitor or L-C filter to reduce the noise on 3.3v supply from RPi.
-3- Shielding NRF24 module: shield your NRF module, if it have not.
-(More info [here](http://embedblog.eu/?p=187) and [here](https://forum.mysensors.org/topic/3615/long-range-transmission-with-nrf24l01-pa-lna))
+3. Shielding PA/LNA module: Shield your radio module, if it has none.
+See more details [in the RF24 Common Issues document](https://github.com/nRF24/RF24/blob/master/COMMON_ISSUES.md#my-palna-module-fails-to-transmit)

 ## Software Configuration